cortexlabs/cortex/docs/workloads/realtime/predictors.md

                 the model and/or metadata.
             python_client (optional): Python client which is used to retrieve models for prediction.
 This should be saved for use in predict().
-                Required when `predictor.model_path` or `predictor.models` is
-                specified in the api configuration.
+                Required when `predictor.models` is specified in the api configuration.
         """
         self.client = python_client # optional